hasindu2008/slow5lib/docs/slow5_api/slow5_open.md

 The `slow_open()` function opens a SLOW5 file (ASCII and binary) pointed by the argument *pathname*, parses and populates the SLOW5 header. `slow_open()` determines if the file is SLOW5 ASCII or SLOW5 Binary from extension of the argument *pathname* (*.slow5* for SLOW5 ASCII and *.blow5* for SLOW5 binary).

-The argument *mode* points to a string beginning with the following sequence.
-Additional modes will be introduced later.
+Currently, the argument *mode* points to a string "r" for opening a SLOW5 file for reading.
+Additional modes for writing will be introduced later.
-- *r*:
-    Open SLOW5 file for reading

 `slow_open()`